m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 ![](https://assets.omscs.io/442FE44B-A994-48BC-909C-1DCF6161F7E4.png)

 For example, the system may raise an alarm if it spots the so-called "land attack" defined in the picture above.
-Again, such a simple approach cannot detect new attacks since they don’t have signatures.
+Again, such a simple approach cannot detect new attacks since they don't have signatures.

 ## Attacks Quiz
 ![](https://assets.omscs.io/F5CFF1A9-853F-4258-9A6A-C5ACDD8C643A.png)